papaitan2/Usefulify_tshark_ek/README.md

-# OBJECT : Make the ek output file from *tshark* more Human readable , ordered & usable for text proccesing with a key-value *json* format
+# OBJECT : Make the ek output file from tshark more Human readable , ordered & usable for text proccesing with an harmonic key-value *json* format

 ```Python